oolongbrothers/ansible-role-nextcloud-docker/README.md

 The actual command used to install the Nextcloud instance.

+### Nextcloud cron vars

+These variables are used to configure the cron job(s) configured by the role for the Nextcloud app.

+    nextcloud_cron_tasks_include: "nextcloud_cron.yml"

+The include file containing the tasks for configuring cron.
+Override this path to provide your own cron tasks.

+    nextcloud_cron_tasks:
+      - "php -f /var/www/html/nextcloud/cron.php"

+A list of the default cron tasks to add to crontab.

 ## Example Playbook

 Including an example of how to use your role (for instance, with variables